 Early onset withdrawal symptoms include watery eyes, yawning and sneezing.

 Though not as potent as heroin, the effects of Morphine are just as concerning.
 Thankfully, many treatment facilities nationwide have had plenty of success in helping Morphine addicts come clean.
-Help for morphine addiction is available.
+Help for Morphine addiction is available.
 For more information, contact a treatment provider today.